Assessing Trust in The Afghan Peace Deal

 In March 2018, details from the Mueller investigation leaked attesting that Guccifer 2.0 was in fact a collective of persons working for GRU’s Unit 26165 and Unit 74455.
 This after server logs revealed that on at least one occasion someone utilising the Guccifer 2.0 persona had failed to activate a Virtual Private Network (VPN) to obfuscate his IP address.
 It was then revealed to investigators that his connection originated from a computer at the GRU headquarters on Grizodubovoy Street in Moscow.

-I don’t know John well enough to know his political leanings (if any) and I acknowledge that the Muller report may well make this claim.
-What I also know, for a fact, is the data breach on the DNC server was an inside job.
+I don’t know John well enough to know his political leanings, and I acknowledge that the Mueller report may well make this claim.
+What I also know, for a fact, is that the data breach on the DNC server was an inside job.
 The data transfer rates were too high.
-The narrative has always ignored this point which is how it finds it way into legitimate reporting by guys like John.
+The narrative has always ignored this point, which is how it finds its way into legitimate reporting by guys like John.
 This is from the website Knowledge is Good:

 The time stamps contained in the released computer files’ metadata establish that, at 6:45 p.m.
 July 5, 2016, 1,976 megabytes (not megabits) of data were downloaded from the DNC’s server.
 This took 87 seconds, which means the transfer rate was 22.7 megabytes per second, a speed, according to VIPS, that “is much faster than what is physically possible with a hack.”
 Such a speed could be accomplished only by direct connection of a portable storage device to the server.
 Accordingly, VIPS concluded that the DNC data theft was an inside job by someone with physical access to the server.

 The truth is that Muller and the FBI never examined the DNC servers and have no idea what was or was not on them.
-The reporting concerning the data breach was done by a firm hired by the DNC.
-My assumption is whoever included the time stamp did not realize that it invalidated everything that followed regarding “Lucifer 2.0.”.
-But it did, and it is the one fact that cannot be explained away, so the narrative moves on knowing full well their story is false, but that you won’t care because Orange Man Bad.
+A firm hired by the DNC did the reporting concerning the data breach.
+I assume whoever included the time stamp did not realize that it invalidated everything that followed regarding “Lucifer 2.0.”.
+But it did, and it is the one fact that cannot be explained away, so the narrative moves on knowing their story is false, but that you won’t care because Orange Man Bad.

-For two years and counting the American public debate has been focused, by our media and elites, on a story concocted out of thin air, and paid for by the DNC, concerning the legitimacy of our elected President.
-While that has been happening our economy, stock markets, and jobs have grown while federal taxes dropped.
+For two years and counting, the American public debate has been focused, by our media and elites, on a story concocted out of thin air, and paid for by the DNC, concerning the legitimacy of our elected President.
+While that has happened, our economy, stock markets, and jobs have grown while federal taxes have dropped.
 North Korea is not launching missiles over Japan or South Korea.
-Iran’s missile control systems are crippled, the European powers are escorting their own tankers through the Persian Gulf.
-Which caused the Iranian President to accuse the United Kingdom of being “scared” of Iran’s military prowess.
+Iran’s missile control systems are crippled, the European powers are escorting their tankers through the Persian Gulf, which caused the Iranian President to accuse the United Kingdom of being “scared” of Iran’s military prowess.

-Things appear to be on a positive trend which defies the predictions of imminent doom, by our credentialed elites, featured prominently in the recent resignation of the British Ambassador to America.
-The reason President Trump is so popular with the American people is he is not a politician or one of the credentialed elite.
+Things appear to be on a positive trend, which defies the predictions of imminent doom by our credentialed elites, featured prominently in the recent resignation of the British Ambassador to America.
+The reason President Trump is so popular with the American people is that he is not a politician or one of the credentialed elite.
 He is getting things down while pissing off all the right people.

-For progressives virtue signalling has replaced civic virtue.
+For progressives, virtue signalling has replaced civic virtue.
 This is how open borders and giving free health care and a college education to any person in the world who wants to come here becomes acceptable rhetoric.

 Afghan Security Forces adopt a potential Game Changer

-Buried in the news last month was a story announcing the most significant tactical adaptation in the history of Afghan Security Forces.
-The international media company AFP broke the story with this article Under US pressure Afghan army starts closing checkpoints.
-The article was reprinted in various legacy media outlets, Stars and Stripes ran their own reporting that included a little more depth, and the subject disappeared from the news cycle without further examination or comment.
-This should not be as it is a fundamental change in how Afghan Security Forces are handling a resurgent Taliban.
+In the news last month was a story announcing the most significant tactical adaptation in the history of the Afghan Security Forces.
+The international media company AFP broke the story with this article: Under US pressure, Afghan army starts closing checkpoints.
+The article was reprinted in various legacy media outlets.
+Stars and Stripes ran their reporting more in-depth, and the subject disappeared from the news cycle without further examination or comment.
+This should not be, as it is a fundamental change in how Afghan Security Forces are handling a resurgent Taliban.

-For eighteen years western military advisors to the Afghans have repeatedly pointed out that dispersing manpower out in small, poorly built, militarily unimportant, easily overrun checkpoints is a pointless waste.
-The Afghans counter that small forts flying the Afghan flag demonstrates to the people that the government holds that area.
+For eighteen years, Western military advisors to the Afghans have repeatedly pointed out that dispersing manpower out in small, poorly built, militarily unimportant, easily overrun checkpoints is a pointless waste.
+The Afghans counter that small forts flying the Afghan flag demonstrate to the people that the government holds that area.

-The photographs below are from one of the better organized checkpoints I ran across during a road trip with Ralph Ward a.k.a The Skipper.
-He was heading into Nuristan province to blow an ammo cache the ANA had uncovered, something he normally we not do which was why I was tagging along.
+The photographs below are from one of the better-organized checkpoints I encountered during a road trip with Ralph Ward, a.k.a.
+The Skipper.
+He was heading into Nuristan province to blow an ammo cache the ANA had uncovered, something he normally does not do, which is why I was tagging along.

 Approaching a checkpoint in Nuristan province.
 Can you tell its be there for awhile?